- Comprehend new information in pediatric hematology/oncology, including the latest in basic and clinical research.

 Two convenient Maintenance of Certification (MOC) opportunities include:

-- Online MOC Post Test - Faculty has written case-based, multiple-choice questions for educational sessions.
+- Online MOC Post Test - Faculty has written case-based, multiple-choice questions for educational sessions and attendees will receive 10 MOC Part 2 points once a score of 70% or higher is obtained.
 When purchased, attendees will be able to access the questions online as part of the evaluation.
-Participants can have unlimited access to the multiple-choice questions until December 1, 2018.
+Participants can have unlimited access to the multiple-choice questions until December 1, 2019.
 The fee is $50, and advanced registration is required.

 Successful completion of this CME activity, which includes participation in the activity, with individual assessments of the participant and feedback to the participant, enables the participant to earn 10 MOC points in the American Board of Pediatrics’ (ABP) Maintenance of Certification (MOC) program.
 It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABP MOC credit.